-As far as natural remedies for ADD and home remedies for ADHD are concerned, omega-3 fatty acid supplementation is at the top of the list.
-But you need to make sure you do it correctly, and here's why...
+If you want to successfully treat you or your child's ADD or ADHD using natural alternatives, omega-3 fatty acid supplementation from fish oil or krill oil is definitely at the top of the list.
+But for this to work, you need to make sure you do it correctly.
+Here's why...

 Omega-3 deficiencies would have to be one of the most underrated causes of ADD and ADHD disorders.
-You never hear the medical profession talking about this one (except saying that it’s a load of “quackery”) yet multiple studies have shown that ADD and ADHD children have significantly lower levels of omega-3s in their bodies than non sufferers do.
+You never hear the medical profession talking about this one (except saying that it’s a load of “quackery”) yet multiple studies have shown that both ADD and ADHD adults and children have significantly lower levels of omega-3's in their bodies than non sufferers do.
+1

-And further research, including the recent blockbuster ADHD study performed by the University of South Australia, have also been able to confirm that by giving your ADD or ADHD child omega-3 supplements - along with some omega-6 - you can improve their bad behavioural patterns quite dramatically!
+And further research, including the blockbuster ADHD study performed by the University of South Australia, have been able to confirm that by giving your ADD or ADHD child omega-3 supplements - along with a small amount of omega-6 - you can improve their bad behavioural patterns quite dramatically!

 Here's what researchers had to say after the study…